Color-magnetic correlations in SU(2) and SU(3) lattice QCD: Introduction

 The solution of the one-loop effective action with $H(x)$ is known to be a multi-vortex system, which was found by the Copenhagen group around 1980 \cite{AO80}.
 The multi-vortex system is inhomogeneous and clearly breaks translational and rotational symmetry, while the physical vacuum is Poincare invariant.

-Then, at an infrared scale, such inhomogeneous systems must appear as randomly-directed domains to recover the rotational symmetry in the physical QCD vacuum \cite{NO79}, like magnetic materials above the Curie temperature.
+Then, at an infrared scale, such inhomogeneous systems must appear as randomly-directed domains to recover the rotational symmetry in the physical QCD vacuum \cite{NO79,MSS81,S84}, like magnetic materials above the Curie temperature.
 In this way, the multi-vortex system is conjectured to form a fluctuating stochastic domain structure at a large scale.
-Considering the fluctuating color fields in the QCD vacuum, Dosch and Simonov proposed the ``stochastic vacuum model" for gauge-invariant field-strength correlators and showed that its infrared exponential damping leads to an asymptotic linear potential \cite{D87,S88,DS88}.
+Considering the fluctuating color fields in the QCD vacuum \cite{MSS81,S84}, Kirzhnits et al. showed that a possible randomization of QCD can produce an effect similar to localization, resulting in a linear inter-quark potential \cite{AKL82}.
+Dosch and Simonov proposed the ``stochastic vacuum model" for gauge-invariant field-strength correlators and demonstrated that its infrared exponential damping yields an asymptotic linear potential \cite{D87,S88,DS88}.

-In spite of the importance of the color-magnetic instability, which is directly related to the QCD-vacuum structure, such an analytical research has not been well studied beyond the one-loop effective action.
+In spite of the importance of the color-magnetic instability, which is directly related to the QCD-vacuum structure, such analytical research has not been well studied beyond the one-loop effective action.
 One obvious reason is due to theoretical difficulties to analyze nonperturbative properties in infrared QCD.

 Nowadays, lattice QCD \cite{C80,R12,MM94} is a standard theoretical method for the analysis of nonperturbative QCD, and it is numerically performed with the Monte Carlo method based on the Euclidean path integral of QCD.
-In lattice QCD, as an importance sampling, lattice gauge configurations are numerically generated, and their set can be regarded as an typical ensemble of the QCD vacuum.
-Therefore, one obtains many important information of the nonperturbative-QCD vacuum by analyzing the lattice QCD configurations.
+In lattice QCD, as an importance sampling, lattice gauge configurations are numerically generated, and their set can be regarded as a typical ensemble of the QCD vacuum.
+Therefore, one obtains much important information of the nonperturbative-QCD vacuum by analyzing the lattice QCD configurations.

 As a pioneering work, based on the stochastic vacuum model, Di~Giacomo~et~al. \cite{GP92,EGM97,GMP97,GDSS02,EGM03} and Bali, Brambilla and Vairo \cite{BBV98} found that the gauge-invariant field-strength correlator exhibits infrared exponential damping in lattice QCD.